vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/0/PREFATORY_NOTE.md

 PREFATORY NOTE

-volume-wise in the reprinted edition of the Tantraloka
+volume-wise in the reprinted edition of the Tantrāloka

 text.